Board of Directors

 Kiryat Hance joined the Revson Foundation in July of 2023 as the Office and Program Assistant.
 She is responsible for managing logistical support, overseeing IT needs, and handling day-to-day administrative tasks.
 A recent graduate of Skidmore College, Class of 2023, Kiryat earned her BA in Business Administration and Management with a minor in Sociology.
 Before joining the Revson team, Kiryat served as an intern in a program assistant role at the Heckscher Foundation for Children and volunteered at the Northwest Bronx Community and Clergy Coalition, gaining valuable experience in the nonprofit sector.

-Martha King Senior Program Officer
+Martha W. King Senior Program Officer

 Meredith Korn Chief Financial and Administrative Officer